WolfgangBischoff/Ceres/Documents/Notes.md

 * ask sister for help => fade out => create electro potion for capsule
 * they leave transporter
 * goto bed an leave transporter
-* changes item from sister => stamp and Cornuts
+* changes item from sister => stamp and Cornuts #
-* small desk for reader
-* close trap door till talked to stranger + confirm
-* close hallway on day 2
-* trigger that closes bttm lift
+* stranger sprite with air mask and gloves

 #### Set item mechanic (provide Service)
 * sprite an Pos adden via Key